Shrewsbury (Camp Parapet) Cemetery: History

-What is now Causeway Boulevard marks the original line of fortifications of "Fort John Hunt Morgan," a Confederate military camp named after the Kentucky war hero.
+What is now Causeway Boulevard marks the original line of fortifications of "Fort John Hunt Morgan," a Confederate military camp named after the Kentucky Confederate general.
 The camp itself was at Causeway and the river.
-The Native Guards were among many valorous regiments which trained at Camp Parapet and made their base there.
+The Native Guards were among many regiments which trained at Camp Parapet and made their base there.
 In 1862, with the fall of New Orleans to the Union Army, the fort was occupied by Federal troops, who renamed it "Camp Parapet."
 Camp Parapet was a large site with a blacksmith, grocery, and chapel.
 Soldiers who died of illness or injury at Camp Parapet were buried in the post's cemetery.

 Since the time of the Civil War, the cemetery has been used primarily by local residents.